math2001/git-tree-visualiser/backend/docs/backend.md

 In every container, there is a script called `watch-git` which, given a username watches the `.git` folder at the root of the user's home directory.
-As a soon as file changes in there, the details the front end requires are computed, serialized into JSON and then printed to stdout.
+As a soon as file changes in there, the details needed by the front-end are computed, serialized into JSON and then printed to stdout.

 It's the host that attaches (reads stdout) to that process when `watch-git` is